Germany strives for climate neutrality

 - approx. 200 hectares of land in agricultural use

-- cooperation with the farmer on land use, extensive cultivation & maintenance
+- cooperation with farmer on land use, extensive cultivation and landscape conservation

 - upgrading of the area with species and nature conservation measures (e.g. flowering strips, visual protection plantings, open areas for open and semi-open land species, wildlife corridor, meadow orchard)